 I now wish to discuss Vico’s primal institutions and how they come about.
 I also wish to discuss his scientific analysis of what underlies the cyclical view of history.
 Again, it’s desirable for us to stop using this cyclical view of history as merely a myth or an image but actually find a way of talking about it that’s consistent with human evolution, human prehistory, and human history.

 I should say that Oswald Spengler does make an attempt to give an account of the cyclical view of history that is not mere myth.
 Spengler believes that man starts out primitive and rude.
 There are problems with Spengler’s view, but Spengler is basically very consistent with Vico.
-But Spengler was not, as far as I can tell, influenced by Vico.
+However, Spengler was not, as far as I can tell, influenced by Vico.

 Indeed, one of the most interesting things about Vico is his lack of influence.
-Vico came up with the Counter-Enlightenment 50 years before anybody else.
+Vico came up with the counter-Enlightenment 50 years before anybody else.
 But nobody read him.
 He died in 1744.
 His works were unread for almost a hundred years.
 There are only two thinkers of real first-class merit who could be described as fundamentally influenced by Vico.
 One is Georges Sorel, the syndicalist who has a lot to say to us, and the other is James Joyce.

 As an aside, I once taught a course on Vico’s New Science, and I began by passing out the first page of Finnegans Wake and reading it aloud.
 My students were shaking their heads and were thinking, “He’s gone mad.”
-When I finished, if told them, “I’m not going to comment on this.
+When I finished, I told them, “I’m not going to comment on this.
 Just tuck it into the back of the book, and at the end of this class we are going to read this page again.”
 So, at the end of the course, we pulled out the first page of Finnegans Wake, and we started reading through it, and as we got into the first sentence people said, “Oh!
 That’s Vico!
 I see it now!”
 In the first sentence, Joyce talks about “the commodious Vicus of recirculation.”
 Vicus means path; Vico comes from the term for path.
-Vico’s New Science is the single most influential text on Joyce’s Finnegans Wake and a basic understanding of Vico turns Finnegans Wake from schizophrenic leprechaun gibberish to one of the great epic poems of the 20th century.
+Vico’s New Science is the single most influential text on Joyce’s Finnegans Wake, and a basic understanding of Vico turns Finnegans Wake from schizophrenic leprechaun gibberish to one of the great epic poems of the 20th century.
 It’s a poem about everything, because Vico was really writing about everything, because he’s writing about the whole of human history, but the whole of human history touches on everything else.
 So, I’ll commend this to you as an aid for reading Joyce should you ever be tempted to do that as well.

 Like Hesiod and the Hindus, Vico talked about four ages: there’s an Age of Gods, an Age of Heroes, and an Age of Men, and the fourth age doesn’t have a name, but it’s an age of dissolution where things fall apart.
-The Hindus call the first age the Age of Truth, the Satya Yuga, and then they have the two other yugas, which are just named the third and second age, basically the Tretᾱ Yuga and Dvᾱpara Yuga, and then the last age is the Kali Yuga, the dark age, which is the age of disintegration.
+The Hindus call the first age the Age of Truth, the Satya Yuga, and then they have the two other yugas, which are just named the third and second age, basically the Treta Yuga and Dvapara Yuga, and then the last age is the Kali Yuga, the dark age, which is the age of disintegration.
 With Hesiod, you have the Age of Gold, the Age of Silver, the Age of Bronze, and the Age of Iron.
 In Finnegans Wake, Joyce names the four ages Eggburst, Eggblend, Eggburial, and Hatch-As-Hatch-Can.
 Eggburst, Eggblend, and Eggburial also refer to Vico’s three primal institutions: religion, family, and burial of the dead.